 The Seneca Park Zoo is open all year!
 And while many animals prefer to stay comfy-cozy inside or in a den, some species, such as polar bears and Amur tigers, enjoy the long, cold Rochester winters.

 The Zoo is a great place to go if you feel intimidated walking alone.
 The paths, as best as they can be, are maintained for walk-ability lessening the risk of falling.
 The staff is so helpful and there are enough people around to not feel isolated, but not so many as in summertime when it can feel overwhelming.

 11. MacKay Wildlife Preserve

-They pathways felt natural, like trails the deer had created on their search for food and water; paths of least resistance.
+The preserve is the perfect place to take a quiet walk in the winter woods hearing only the sound of crunching snow under your boot.
+The pathways feel natural, like trails the deer had created on their search for food and water; paths of least resistance.

 Middle Falls is viewable from the landing above at the Glen Iris Inn.
 You can also walk down from the Inn to see the falls up close or continue on to Upper Falls.
 The stairway and trail along the river is closed since the mist creates ice-covered surfaces.
 The road leading down to the Upper Falls parking lot is also closed in wintertime.

 High Falls is both the name of the waterfall and the district where it’s located.
 There are very few cities in America with a city-center waterfall!
 It takes on a unique personality in winter.